daniil-berg/asyncio-taskpool/usage/USAGE.md

     print("Calling `starmap`...")
     await pool.starmap(other_work, args_list, num_tasks=2)
     print("`starmap` returned")
-    # Now we close the pool, so that we can safely await all our tasks.
+    # Now we lock the pool, so that we can safely await all our tasks.
-    pool.close()
+    pool.lock()
     # Finally, we block, until all tasks have ended.
     print("Called `gather`")
     await pool.gather()